 Applicants uncertain whether the science in their proposal is within our remit must contact us before submission.
-If an application contains components of proposed research that fall outside our remit, we may seek the advice of other Councils as part of the assessment process.
+If an application contains components of proposed research that fall outside of our remit, we may seek the advice of other councils as part of the assessment process.

-16ALERT is open to institutions and researchers normally eligible to apply to BBSRC managed-mode calls; this includes BBSRC approved HEIs, strategically funded institutes and Independent Research Organisations (IROs)
+17ALERT is open to institutions and researchers normally eligible to apply to BBSRC managed-mode calls; this includes BBSRC approved HEIs, strategically funded institutes and Independent Research Organisations (IROs).

-- Categories of eligible organisations can be found in section 3 of our grants guide
+- Categories of eligible organisations can be found in section three of our grants guide (see downloads)

 Applications that include principal or co-investigators who are not eligible to apply for funding, and/or from ineligible organisations will be rejected.

 A research organisation may submit more than one application; however there is a limit on the number of applications from an investigator or consortium.
 Details of limitations are in the call guidance.

 Applicants should refer to the call guidance.

 Applications must be submitted using the Joint Electronic Submission (Je-S) system by 14 September 2017, 16:00.

 - Document Type: Standard Proposal

 Applications will be assessed by a multidisciplinary panel of experts, including representatives drawn from the BBSRC Pool of Experts.
 External reviewers will not be used and applicants are therefore not required to nominate reviewers.